Toilet to Tap in California: Would You Like to Drink Reclaimed Water?

 multiple times.
 For many years, California has been using recycled wastewater.
 But would you like to sip on

 recycled toilet water?
-Toilet-to-tap water is permitted for human consumption in
+Toilet-to-tap water is permitted for

 California .